Inquire about the availability of documents in accessible formats.

 Sacramento County Voter Registration & Elections department has established a citizen advisory committee to make recommendations for improving access to voting and election materials.
 This Voting Accessibility Advisory Committee, or VAAC, is designed to advise and assist in ensuring all voters in Sacramento County can vote independently and privately.

-Vote Center and Ballot Drop-off Location Accessibility
+Vote Center and Official Ballot Drop Box Location Accessibility

 Polling Place Accessibility Checklist